 AximTrade is a fast-growing brokerage service provider in the global markets with a highly advanced MT4 execution and Copytrade platform.
 AximTrade as a leading financial company and award-winning best forex broker provides cutting-edge and easy-to-use technology, educational resources, technical analysis, varieties of forex bonus promotions, and a highly competitive trading environment with the best trading conditions.

 Whether you are for the first time in forex trading or switching brokers, AximTrade provides the most competitive trading conditions with advanced execution technology.
-Explore the diversity of forex currency pairs, and the best trading conditions with AximTrade, a global leading broker with flexible leverage, which is one of the top competitive leverage conditions.
+Explore the diversity of forex currency pairs, and the best trading conditions with AximTrade, a global leading broker with top competitive leverage in the market up to infinite leverage.